 Prioritizing Work Over Family

-Parents often regret prioritizing their careers over their family when their children were young.
+Parents often regret prioritizing their careers over their families when their children are young.
 They wish they had been more present and less preoccupied with work.
 After all, isn’t family the most important job we have?

 Not Having Enough Patience